Contact

 2018 – 2019

-Viktor Ivanovic is an undergraduate 4th year student in the urbanism concentration.
-He has assisted with Summer Cities Symposium 2018 and provides support through the year.
+Viktor Ivanovic worked for c-url as an undergraduate student in the urbanism concentration.
+He assisted with the Summer Cities Symposium and provided general GIS support to the research lab.

 Andrea Tamayo Bernal | Research Fellow